 What Does the ESA Letter Include?

 A legitimate ESA letter must include the LMHP’s license and contact information.
-This is important so the landlord or airline can confirm and verify the letter was written for you.
+This is important so the landlord can confirm and verify the letter was written for you.

 The letter will state that you have a mental or emotional condition and that an ESA would help alleviate symptoms of that condition.
 A legitimate ESA letter will be on the LMHP’s letterhead and signed by the LMHP.
 You should be wary of scam online providers who will “sell” you letters that are not issued by an LMHP, or from an LMHP that is not properly licensed for your state.
 Remember, a valid and legitimate ESA letter must come from a mental health professional that is licensed for your state.

 An ESA letter can be used to accommodate emotional support animals in “no-pets” apartments.